SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie won.

 Rainbow skidded to a stop, almost crashing into Twilight's door.
-Catching her breath, she just starred at Pinkie.
+Catching her breath, she just stared at Pinkie.

 "How did you win? you weren't even running," Rainbow said.